 Using cleaning and disinfecting products (refer to the manufacturers’ safe handling instructions).

-Follow the mask wearing requirements of your local public health authority and jurisdiction.
-If not required, mask wearing should still be encouraged as an additional measure when there is high risk for COVID-19 spread, or when physical distancing is not possible.
+Follow the mask wearing requirements of your local jurisdiction.
+If not required, mask wearing should be encouraged as an additional measure when there is a high risk for COVID-19 spread, or when physical distancing is not possible.

 Masks should be comfortable, well-constructed and well-fitting, covering the nose, mouth, and chin.

-Masks should not be worn by anyone who is unable to remove the mask without assistance (e.g., due to their age, ability, or developmental status).
+Masks should not be worn by anyone who is unable to remove it without assistance (e.g., due to their age, ability, or developmental status).

 Note that this guidance is just some of the adjustments organizations can make during a pandemic.
 Adapt this list by adding your own good practices and policies to meet your organization’s specific needs.

 Disclaimer: As public and occupational health and safety information is changing rapidly, local public health authorities should be consulted for specific, regional guidance.
 This information is not intended to replace medical advice or legislated health and safety obligations.
 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.